Sarah Huckabee Sanders: Career after the White House

 On August 22, 2019, Fox News announced that Sanders would become a contributor to the network, effective September 6.
 During the December 2019 Democratic presidential debate, Sanders mocked Joe Biden's stutter on Twitter.
 She apologized the next day.
 Following the January 6 United States Capitol attack, the editor of Forbes warned corporations against hiring Sanders and other Trump "propagandists", writing, "Forbes will assume that everything your company or firm talks about is a lie."

 Governor of Arkansas

 2022 gubernatorial election

 On January 25, 2021, Sanders announced her candidacy for governor of Arkansas, an office her father, Mike Huckabee, held from 1996 to 2007.
 A day later, Trump endorsed Sanders, calling her "a warrior".
 On July 16, 2021, Sanders broke the Arkansas gubernatorial fundraising record by raising over $9 million.
 Running during the COVID-19 pandemic, she pledged not to implement any mask mandates or vaccine mandates.
 She also supported restrictions on abortion, saying that she would not support exceptions for rape and incest in anti-abortion legislation.

 In October 2021, the Arkansas Law Notes published an article that called into question whether Sanders was even eligible to run for governor.
 The article centers on whether Sanders meets the State Constitution's residency requirement of seven years.
 Sanders handily won the Republican primary and defeated Democratic nominee Chris Jones in the general election.

-On November 9, 2022, it was announced that Sanders had won the race and would become Arkansas's first female governor, and the first woman to be governor of a state her father was governor of.
+On November 9, 2022, it was announced that Sanders had won the race and would become Arkansas's first female governor and the first woman to be governor of a state where her father was governor.